vitaly-shalem/hangman/README.md

     - If a player enters a wrong character or more than one character, the question is repeated,
     - If a player enters a letter that has been played already, a message is presented and the question is repeated.
 - A letter enterred is checked in the list of the letters that construct this word:
-    - If a letter entered by a player does not appear in the word, a meesage stating that the guess was *wrong* appears,
+    - If a letter entered by a player does not appear in the word:
+        - A meesage stating that the guess was *wrong* appears,
+        - Number of lives is rduced by one.
     - If a letter entered appears in the word, a meesage stating that the guiess was *right* appears,
     - The *word* is presented again:
         - In case any letters guessed right, they appear in the right positions,